anshilina/ds_projects_2022/predicting_car_price/README.md

 # Predicting car price

-A car dealer is developing an app to attract new customers.
-This application should show the market value of the car.
+We need to build a ML model that will predict the market value of the car.
 The following data is available: technical characteristics, configurations and prices of cars.
 Our **goal**: to choose the best model for predicting car price based on its characteristics.

 We should account for: